Expert Representation from Our Civil Litigation Attorneys

 When a civil suit for damages is leveled against the criminal or someone who was negligent, the plaintiff does not have to prove his case “beyond a reasonable doubt,” the way it does in criminal court.
 In civil court, the burden of proof is only a “preponderance of evidence,” which is a majority of the evidence.
 A majority would be at least 51% of the evidence.
 Therefore, it is much easier to prove a person committed a crime in civil court than in criminal court.

-If you have been seriously injured by the criminal or negligent acts of another, please contact the Law Firm of Roger “Rocky” Walton, P. C. for a free review of your case.
+If you have been catastrophically injured by the criminal or negligent acts of another, please contact the Law Firm of Roger “Rocky” Walton, P. C. for a free review of your case.
 If we accept your case, you are not responsible for any of our attorney’s fees or expenses unless we make a recovery for you.
-Call 817-429-4299 today.
+Call or text 817-429-4299 today.